scottTomaszewski/obsidian-inline-admonitions/README.md

 **Settings**

-- `suffix` defines the text at the end of the codeblock to trigger the Inline Admonition.
+- `Suffix` defines the text at the end of the codeblock to trigger the Inline Admonition.
+- `Hide suffix text` - if enabled, the triggering suffix text will not show in the Inline Admonition.

 ### Contains Type